 Although both hurricane forecasts point to an average season, "normal" is far from safe.
 As UPI points out, last year was considered a relatively normal hurricane season and it included Hurricane Michael.
 Michael landed on the Florida Panhandle as a Category 5 storm, causing about $25 billion in damage and killing dozens of people.

 How do they make their predictions?

-The meteorologists behind the forecast rely on a variety of factors when making their predictions, but the two primary ones are whether or not El Niño develops in the Pacific Ocean and the sea surface temperatures of the North Atlantic.
+The meteorologists behind the forecast rely on a variety of factors when making their predictions, but the two primary ones are the sea surface temperatures of the North Atlantic and whether or not El Nino develops in the Pacific Ocean.

-El Niño brings with it warm sea surface temperatures in the Pacific, and that leads to stronger winds in the mid-levels of the atmosphere.
+El Nino brings with it warm sea surface temperatures in the Pacific, and that leads to stronger winds in the mid-levels of the atmosphere.
 These stronger winds limit the formation and strength of tropical storms in the Atlantic.
-El Niña is the reverse of that.
-Currently, computer models are predicting that neither of the cycles will form this year, leading to "neutral conditions," according to The Washington Post.
+El Nina is the reverse of that.